BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/bitcoin-for-devs_lesson03.md

 This competition plays out with a miner winning the competition and receiving a reward roughly every 10min.

 In the next lesson, we’ll see how this competition determines which transaction in a double spend is valid and which is rejected.
-But first, here are some Mining Terms to get familiar with:
+But first, here are some mining-related terms to get familiar with:

 {% include callouts/definition.html
 	title="DIFFICULTY"